 In case you got caught in the sun on a hot day in Pakistani, a chilled treat of gulab jamun (fried dumplings in sugar syrup) will help to cool you down.

 Alternatively, there’s Kunafa, which is a sweet combination of cheese layered on top of flaky dough followed by a slight drizzle of sugar-based syrup.
 It can be served hot, but the sweetness entrenched in the cheesy layers will keep you wanting more.

 12. Falooda (Ice Cream Dessert)

-Next, if you plan to prepare the falooda from home, here’s what you’ll need.
-Essentially, you have to layer rose syrup, vermicelli, ice cream, chilled milk, and Sabja seeds, or sweet basil seeds.
+Next, if you plan to prepare the Falooda from home, here’s what you’ll need.
+Essentially, you have to layer rose syrup, vermicelli, ice cream, chilled milk, Sabja seeds, or sweet basil seeds.